daedaldan/llm-stereotype-deviation-biases/README.md

 To measure the stereotype biases in the texts, we compute the maximum Kullback-Leibler divergence between any pair of demographic groups within each input category (gender, ethnicity and race, or age).

 To calculate the deviation biases in the LLM outputs, we perform binomial tests comparing the observed demographic statistics in the texts generated for each input group with their corresponding real-world demographic statistics in the United States.
+We additionally compute Wilson confidence intervals for each estimated binomial proportion and use Cohen’s h to quantify the effect size of the difference between the observed proportions and their corresponding real-world reference values.
+The results all deviation bias tests are within the "Cohens_H.csv" file.

 ## 4. Creating Plots and Percentage Tables
 After creating the pivot tables, we can visualize the distributions of demographic attributes for each gender, ethnic, and age group using stacked bar charts for categorical variables (e.g., socioeconomic status) and violinplots for numerical variables (e.g., polarity).
 During this step, we also create percentage tables describing the distributions.